pacmaninbw/LibraryInventoryTool/README.md

 I have over 1500 science fiction books as well as hundreds of other books.
 I've decided to create a tool to hellp me keep track of the books I own and the books I want to buy or sell.

-So far the repository only contains the SQL file to create the database and 48 stored procedures and functions.
+So far the repository only contains the SQL file to create the schema and more than 48 stored procedures and functions.
+Currently at least three of the procedures are unit tests.

 When completed this repository will containt the SQL to create the database and all the stored procedures as well as a C# application using MVC architecture to add, delete and update books and authors.